AndreasChristensen89/janken-bossu/README.md

 ### Browser testing
-* Test on Firefox
+* Test on Firefox, no problems detected.
-* Microsoft Edge
+* Microsoft Edge, no problems detected.
-* Media query tested on my own phone, Samsung Galaxy S9 using Chrome, no issues
+* Media query tested on my own phone, Samsung Galaxy S9 using Chrome and Firefox, no issues.
-* Media query tested on my own tablet, Ipad pro 2018 using Safari+Chrome
+* Media query tested on my own tablet, Ipad pro 2018 11" using Safari+Chrome, no issues.
-* General testing with my own laptop, Asus 13 inch using Chrome
+* General testing with my own laptop, Asus 13 inch using Chrome, no issues.

 All links were tested.
 The links connecting to external sources all work as intended.
 There are links on each site.

 I believe the game is set up so that it's intuitive, and users have an easy time navigating and understanding the next steps in the game.
 After a loss it's easy to restart, and it's also possible to restart during any point in the game.

 ### Bugs discovered during testing:
-* I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
-Many times it would show that everything worked fine and smoothly only to display something different the next time it was opened.
-Similarly, it would show that something was off (lines out of bounds etc) only to show them correctly after closing and opening.
+* I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes, particularly the phone settings as my own phone would show different outcomes.
-* Firefox did not show the Google font during testing.
-* Safari...
-* Markup validation service...
+* JShint gave an error regarding a function where a loop sets an eventlistener to trigger a function.
+This was just a warning, and after consulting with my mentor I was told to let it be.
+A similar usage is also used in the Love Maths learning project.
-* During first Jshint testing there were many warnings regarding template literals.
+* During the first Jshint testing there were many warnings regarding template literals.
 This was unnecesarily used by me many times, and I corrected them; e.g. "xx = `${variable}`;" would be corrected to xx = variable;
-* The addButtons() function was given a warning on Jshint due to "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
-I saw in the teaching material Love Maths that a function was declared in a variable, so I decided to keep it the same way.

 ### Validator testing:
 * W3 Markup Validation Service completed for all HTML pages with no errors.
 * Jigsaw test for CSS completed with no errors.
-* Jshint completed with many errors regarding "let" keywords only available in ES6
+* Jshint completed with one warning, but as described above it could be ignored.

 ### Unfixed bugs:
-* Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.
+*

 ## Deployment
 ### Deployment to GitHub Pages